 Stage 3: Evaluation

 In the evaluation phase, you get a chance to properly evaluate what worked well and what didn't work well.
-This phase includes the evaluation of experiences from both good as well as bad points.
+This phase includes the evaluation of experiences from both good as well as bad points, allowing you to mentally create a report of the experience.
 Below given are the questions that can be answered in this phase

 - What worked well?